 For most of the history of the parental benefits system, mothers have been able to take longer parental leave than fathers.
 A regulation passed in 1917, the same year Finland achieved independence, specified a minimum of four weeks of maternity leave.
 Its length gradually increased, and an allowance was added in the 1960s, but the introduction of parental leave, which either parent could use, didn’t occur until 1982.

 The system has seen many updates since then.
-A new revision came into effect in August 2022 – the total amount of leave increases, and it is divided equally between the partners (except for several weeks of pregnancy leave for the birth mother just before the due date).
+A new revision came into effect in August 2022 – the total amount of leave increased, and it is divided equally between the partners (except for several weeks of pregnancy leave for the birth mother just before the due date).

 The total length of time is greater – about 14 months compared to about 12 months.
 The terminology is more inclusive and gender-neutral – there is no longer maternity or paternity leave, only parental leave.
 Adoptive families and multiparent families also receive the same total amount of leave to share among the parents.
 Children in all families can benefit in equal measure from time spent with the adults who are closest to them.